AU-Master-Thesis/thesis/sections/6-conclusion/mod.typ

 // On hypothesis 3
 The agents have received the ability to perform individual pathfinding by using an #acr("RRT*") algorithm.
 This path-finding element has been embedded into the concept of a _robot mission_, which keeps track of the mission state and when to call the asynchronous global path-finder.
 The global planning element in itself does not degrade the local cooperative collision avoidance.
 This is due to the fact that the waypoint tracking approach is simply an automated way of placing the waypoints that were placed manually before.
 The downside of the implemented solution is the random nature of the #acr("RRT*") algorithm, which causes an inoptimal amount of crossing paths.
 Oppositely, when manually placing waypoints, the waypoints can be placed in a risk-averse way; decreasing the amount of crosses.

 This problem is excaserbated by the introduction of the tracking factor, which pulls the actors towards the planned paths.
 And when these paths have no concern for the paths of other actors, the tracking factor makes it very difficult for the interrobot factors to push hard enough to avoid collisions.
 If the path tracking approach with the tracking factors is desired, this is the main problem to solve.
-Even with an attempt to balance the tracking and interrobot factors to the point where the tracking factor has little impact of the path deviation error, the amount of collisions is still worse than that of the waypoint tracking approach without tracking factors alltogether.
+Even with an attempt to balance the tracking and interrobot factors to the point where the tracking factor has little impact of the path deviation error, the amount of collisions is still worse than that of the waypoint tracking approach without tracking factors altogether.

-One thing that becoms easier for the actors is the avoidance of static obstacles in the environment.
+One thing that becomes easier for the actors is the avoidance of static obstacles in the environment.
 As the global path-finder already takes care of only planning paths that are collision free, the actors can simply follow the planned paths without having to worry about the environment in any major way.
 Due to this, it can be concluded that the waypoint tracking approach is highly superior, as it lets the actors avoid each other much more effectively while still being able to use their obstacle factors to avoid static obstacles even when deviating from their otherwise collision-free paths.